eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 As I've said before, basically all "good" voting methods<d-footnote>Primarily, Approval, Condorcet, and STAR voting.
 RCV is a noticeable downgrade from these systems.</d-footnote> are going to agree most of the time, and will largely all defuse polarization and encourage more representative candidates.
 With that in mind, I think the most practical and voter-friendly system is very likely the best one.
 I think Approval Top-2 is tested, excellent, and one of the most voter-friendly systems.
 But I could see an argument that by taking in one more candidate from the Approval jungle (which would reduce the number of lockouts), this slightly more expressive--but still grounded and digestible--general election ballot could make a more *palatable* reform that people can get excited about.

 At the moment, Approval Top-2 seems like a much safer system to back.
-The fact it's *already* being used in St. Louis <d-cite key="sargent2025stlouis"></d-cite> is a fantastic thing to be able to point to, advocacy-wise.
+The fact that it's *already* being used in St. Louis <d-cite key="sargent2025stlouis"></d-cite> is a fantastic thing to be able to point to, advocacy-wise.

 However, I *do* genuinely like this system.
 I hope that Better Choices decides to go with Approval voting in the first round, and then I would consider this a top-tier method (should it prove politically viable).
 I am absolutely keeping my eye on this.